-As a Plan participant, you have the right to direct the investment of your savings contributions and, if applicable the Matching Contributions made by Union Pacific or a participating Employer on your behalf, as well as any related earnings, subject to the rules described herein.
+As a Plan participant, you have the right to direct the investment of your savings contributions, the Matching Contributions and, if applicable, the Non-Elective Contributions made by the Company and its participating subsidiaries on your behalf, as well as any related earnings, subject to the rules described herein.
 Various investment options are available.
 You may choose to invest a portion of your interest in the Plan in the Union Pacific Common Stock Fund, which holds primarily common stock, \$2.50 par value, of the Union Pacific Corporation ("Common Stock" or "Company Stock").
-We have registered with the Securities and Exchange Commission the offer of Company Stock for purchase under the Plan and may increase the amount registered in the future.
-Information regarding the Union Pacific Common Stock Fund is contained in Exhibit D to this Guide, entitled "Available Information - Union Pacific Common Stock Fund."
+The Company has registered with the Securities and Exchange Commission the offer of Company Stock for purchase under the Plan and may increase the amount registered in the future.
+Information regarding the Union Pacific Common Stock Fund is contained in Exhibit E to this Guide, entitled "Available Information - Union Pacific Common Stock Fund."

-This Guide, including Exhibit D, constitutes part of a prospectus describing Union Pacific Corporation ("Company") and the offering of Common Stock through the Union Pacific Common Stock Fund for purposes of the Securities Act of 1933, as amended (the "Securities Act").
-The purpose of the Guide, including Exhibit D, is to provide you with more detailed information about the Plan and its operations, as well as information about the Union Pacific Common Stock Fund and how you can find information about the Company so that you will be able to make informed decisions regarding whether to contribute to the Plan and purchase the Company's Common Stock through the Plan.
+This Guide, including Exhibit E, constitutes part of a prospectus describing the Company and the offering of Common Stock through the Union Pacific Common Stock Fund for purposes of the Securities Act of 1933, as amended (the "Securities Act").
+The purpose of the Guide, including Exhibit E, is to provide you with more detailed information about the Plan and its operations, as well as information about the Union Pacific Common Stock Fund and how you can find information about the Company so that you will be able to make an informed decisions whether to contribute to the Plan and purchase the Company's Common Stock through the Plan.
 This information is contained in publicly available filings made by the Company in accordance with U.S. securities law.

 Unless otherwise specified, this Guide describes the Plan terms in effect on January 1, 2022.
 We have made every effort to describe the Plan terms clearly and accurately.
 Should there be a difference between the information in this Guide and the governing Plan documents, the Plan documents have final authority.
-This Guide is meant to serve as the summary plan description (SPD) required under the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+This Guide is meant to serve as the Plan's summary plan description (SPD) required under ERISA.

-Certain capitalized terms used in this Guide are defined in the "Definitions" section on Page 20.
+Certain capitalized terms used in this Guide are defined in the "Definitions" section on Page 22.
 Other capitalized terms are defined throughout the Guide in the various sections in which the term is used.